brunolange/artifax/README.md

 Calculating magnitude of vector (1, 1)...
 ```

-# Targeted builds
+## Targeted builds
 The `build` method accepts an optional argument that specifies which node in
 your computation graph should be built.
 Instead of returning the usual dictionary,
-targeted builds return the value associated with the target node.
+targeted builds return a tuple containing the value associated with each of the
+target nodes.

 ```python
 terminal_node_value = afx.build(targets='terminal_node')